zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

 4. When CLIP is used, also ensembling the model with prompt tuning approach (see TPT paper) similar to MEMO might provide more robust results.

-PS: This is the implementation of the paper for the Deep Learning Master Course at the University of Trento.
+PS: This is the implementation of the paper for the Deep Learning Master Course provided by Elisa Ricci at the University of Trento.
 [March 2024]